FAIRMetrics/Metrics/MetricsEvaluatorCode/Ruby/fairmetrics/README.md

 ##  <a name="getcollectionstemplate"> /collections/new

-Raises the Web Page for manual registration of a Metric Collection
+Raises the Web Page for manual registration of a Maturity Indicator Collection

 ##  <a name="getcollections"> /collections  or /collections.json

-Provides a human-readable, or JSON serialized list of known metric collections, including their 'deprecated?' status.
+Provides a human-readable, or JSON serialized list of known Maturity Indicator collections, including their 'deprecated?' status.
 These URLs respond to content-negotiation (text/html or application/json only).
 The output is in JSON-LD, and follows the schema for a [Linked Data Platform Container](https://www.w3.org/2012/ldp/wiki/Containers)

 sample JSON output